Up to 50% off Australia experiences

 The Bicentenary 1988

 Outdoor concerts, barbecues, festivals and fireworks are some of the many events that occur on Australia Day.
 The National Australia Day Council organises a number of these events and citizenship ceremonies are also commonly held.
 On the day before Australia Day each year, the Prime Minister announces the winner of the Australian of the Year award.
 The award is given to a citizen who has contributed and inspired the Australian community and the nation.
-Various music festivals on Australia Day include Big Day Out, Triple J's Hottest 100 and an international cricket match is usually held.
+Various local festivals take place and an international cricket match is usually held.

 Criticism of Australia Day

-A large group of Aboriginal people in Sydney led an Invasion Day commemorating the loss of indigenous culture in 1988.
-The day has been widely used to emphasise the alternative attitudes towards Australia Day and though some Indigenous Australians celebrate Australia Day, Invasion protests do occur almost every year.
+A large group of Aboriginal people in Sydney led an Invasion Day commemorating the loss of Indigenous culture in 1988.
+The day has been widely used to emphasise the alternative attitudes towards Australia Day and although some Indigenous Australians celebrate Australia Day, Invasion protests occur almost every year.

 There are a few ceremonial aspects to Australia Day which are both a tradition and symbol of the holiday.

 - Citizenship ceremonies.
-These have both personal and legal dimensions and grants new citizens rights and responsibilities, including the right to vote, stand for public office and travel on an Australian passport.
+These have both personal and legal dimensions and grant new citizens rights and responsibilities, including the right to vote, stand for public office and travel on an Australian passport.

 - Affirmation ceremonies.
 These ceremonies allow Australian-born citizen to declare their loyalty to Australia and its people.
 It's usually held before a function or before the Citizenship Ceremony.